chadblack/2024ELA/docs/syllabus.md

 **Accommodations:** Qualified students with disabilities needing appropriate academic adjustments should contact me as soon as possible to ensure that your needs are met in a timely manner with appropriate documentation.

 **Attendance:** Attendance at all class sessions is mandatory.
-If you will not be able to attend class, please contact me ahead of time.
+If you cannot attend, please email Dr. Black or your TA ahead of time.

 **Deadlines:** Assignments must be turned in by the end of class on the day they are due, unless otherwise arranged by the professor.
 Late papers will not be accepted without **prior arrangement**, for any reason.
 This includes technology problems.